A Complete Finite Axiomatisation of the Equational Theory of Common Meadows: Reflections and prospects

 \subsection{Matters arising}

-The completeness result distinguishes the axioms in $E_{\mathsf{ftc-cm}}$ as an abstract characterisation of fields with a simple, workable error flag, i.e., the common meadows.
-Being close to the axioms for commutative rings, the axioms $E_{\mathsf{ftc-cm}}$ are not unfamiliar and hopefully memorable; they establish a firm platform for the algebraic and logical study of an attractive practical semantics for reasoning about arithmetical data types.

-The equational axiomatisation $E_{\mathsf{ftc-cm}}$ has been optimised for ease of use in the paper (e.g., especially flattening), and we have not paid attention to the logical independence of the various axioms.
-Some of the axioms of $E_{\mathsf{ftc-cm}}$ are redundant, given the other ones.
+Being close to the axioms for commutative rings, the axioms $E_{\mathsf{ftc-cm}}$ are not unfamiliar and hopefully memorable.
+The equational axiomatisation $E_{\mathsf{ftc-cm}}$ has been optimised for ease of use in the paper (e.g., especially flattening), and we have not been particularly concerned about logical independence of the various axioms.
 Given their arithmetic purpose, the relationships between axiomatisations of common meadows and axiomatisations of rings and fields are of mathematical interest and practical value.
-Finding attractive sets of axioms which are also minimal is a topic worthy of investigation in its own right.
+Finding attractive sets of axioms which are equivalent and are also minimal is a topic worthy of investigation in its own right.
 In the revision of ~\cite{BergstraP2015} the same equational theory, though equipped with inverse rather than with division, is given an axiomatisation with logically independent axioms.
+Of course, developing a long list of consequences of the axioms in $E_{\mathsf{ftc-cm}}$ is useful as lemmata for reasoning.

 Three open questions stand out from the results in this paper: